DIMO-Network/vehicle-signal-decoding/README.md

 psql "host=localhost port=5432 dbname=vehicle_signal_decoding_api user=dimo password=dimo" -c "\COPY vehicle_signal_decoding_api.integrations (id, type, style, vendor, created_at, updated_at, refresh_limit_secs, metadata) FROM '/Users/aenglish/Downloads/drive-download-20221020T172636Z-001/integrations.csv' DELIMITER ',' CSV HEADER"
 ```

+### Starting Kafka locally

+`$ brew services start kafka`
+`$ brew services start zookeeper`

+This will use the brew services to start kafka locally on port 9092.
+One nice thing of this vs. docker-compose is that we can use this
+same instance for all our different locally running services that require kafka.

+### Produce some test messages

+`$ go run ./cmd/test-producer`

+In current state this only produces a single message, but should be good enough starting point to test locally.